Deciphering the global production network from cross-border firm transactions: Results

+where $R_{p,c} =1$ if product $p$ was present in country $c$ in 2021 but absent in 2016, $\Phi$ is a normal cumulative distribution function, and $\gamma_p$ and $\eta_c$ are product and country fixed effects respectively.
+Rpop, which compares a country’s per capita production levels in a product to the world’s overall per capita production of the product, is a threshold used to define product 'presence' or 'absence' (similar to Revealed Comparative Advantage \cite{balassa1965trade}).

+In Figure 5 B-D and F-H, we show the predictive power (the AUC or 'area under the curve') for both models (downsteam and upstream respectively) without fixed effects for three distinct country sets: a full set of 235 countries, the top 100 countries by ECI and the bottom 100 countries by ECI.
+The grids vary parameters firmcount and Rpop.
+Figure 5 J and I show the full econometric model (with various fixed effect models) in table format for the subset of 100 high ECI countries with network parameters firmcount equals 1 and entry Rpop threshold 0.1.

+Overall, across variation in model parameters and country subsets, we find that both downstream and upstream linkages are predictive of diversification patterns - but that upstream linkages are significantly more predictive especially for the higher ECI group of countries.
+This is consistent with an established literature on the role of upstream linkages in diversification processes \cite{hirschman1958strategy, bahar2019export, ndubuisi2021important}.
+The high ECI set is overall better predicted relative to the full set and low ECI set, which is likely due to the fact that, as we saw above, these countries are more strongly embedded in densely connected global value chains.

+It is also clear that, perhaps counter-intuitively, the predictive power is highest for low firmcount values.
+Hence, including 'weak links' for which there is relatively lower certainty is informative for the model.
+We are also better in general at predicting small increases in Rpop over a 5 year period compared to larger jumps in Rpop.
+However, many model specifications do achieve high AUC for larger values of Rpop, e.g., for Rpop=0.5, the upstream model (for high ECI countries/low firmcount) has AUC close to 0.8.

+The AUC values we find are in line with (or exceed) the literature on predicting product entries in countries, and other similar efforts to predict diversification using density metrics derived from a variety of networks capturing 'capability overlap' or linkages between products \cite{hidalgo2007product, o2021productive, hausmann2022implied}.
+In the SI we show similar results for a 10 year model (2011-21), and variation in density parameter $k$ (this peaks around $k=40$ for most specifications, which is consistent with previous work \cite{o2021productive, hausmann2022implied}, and used in Figure 5 here).

-\textbf{The supply chain network correlates with other efforts to reconstruct inter-product linkages.} First, we consider a recent effect to construct a similar type of product network using LLM queries \citep{fetzer2024ai}.
-In essence, the authors asked an LLM what are the top input products for each product, and constructed a network based on its answers in a similar fashion to above.
+\textbf{The supply chain network correlates with other efforts to reconstruct inter-product supply chain linkages.} While there are no 'ground truth' datasets for us to validate against, particularly since we construct a network of importance scores and not value flows, here we compare our network to a recent attempt to construct a similar type of product network using LLM queries \cite{fetzer2024ai}.
+Specifically, the authors asked an LLM what are the top input products for each product, and constructed a (binary unweighted) network based on its answers.